mythili2734/tokyo-olympic-azure-data-engineering-project/README.md

 ## Project Workflow ##
 1. *Data Ingestion:*

-       -Data is ingested from the data source using Azure Data Factory.
+Data is ingested from the data source using Azure Data Factory.
+The ingested data is stored in Azure Data Lake Storage Gen2 as raw data.

+2. *Data Transformation:*

+Raw data is transformed using Azure Databricks.
+The transformed data is then stored back in Azure Data Lake Storage Gen2.